Robert-Xsa/Bayes-theorem-Concepts/README.md

 Bayes theorem Concepts through the use of tree diagram methods in training the data, and predict unseen data.
 Also python programming language is used to demonstrate the probability concepts.
+This is the type of supervised learning type of machine learning.